Paying back taxes

 This guidance is for individuals, self-employed operators of a trade or business, self-employed professionals, partners of general partnerships, partners of limited partnerships, and for individuals with agricultural operations including farm and forestry operators or owners.

 If the amount to pay is higher than €170, it is divided in two instalments.
-If it stays below €170, you must pay it up fully on 29 November 2017.
+If it stays below €170, you must pay it up fully on 3 December 2018.
 If the amount to pay is less than €10, it is not collected from you at all.